 If you or a loved one has been injured in an accident caused by a large truck, you should get help seeking compensation to cover your doctor bills and other expenses.
-Many tractor-trailers, cargo tankers, and other commercial trucks travel through South Texas every day.
+Many tractor-trailers, cargo tankers, and other commercial trucks travel through Texas every day.

 When they cause serious accidents, the drivers and trucking companies should pay for the harm they cause.
 Let us answer your questions and review your legal options.